from typing import Callable

 """

-Returns the angle complex argument in degree.
+Returns the angle complex argument in degrees.

 Parameters